Figuring This Whole Thing Out

-I was previously very intolerant to coffee, chocolate, lentils and beans and none of those things give me issues anymore.
-However new intolerances have appeared, including cucumber and something else that I haven't managed to pinpoint yet.
+I was previously very intolerant to coffee, chocolate, bananas, lentils and beans and none of those things give me issues anymore.
+However new intolerances have appeared, including cucumber and oats (even the GF ones).

 And then of course, I have my veganism.
 (Which actually, especially living in Bristol, is a pleasure.)

 It's no wonder that every time I see my Mum she says "so what are you eating these days?"

 What do you actually eat?